cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 of the length of the measurement.
-However, the relationship between VDAF parameters and proof length is complicated, involving two forms of rounding (the circuit pads the inputs to its last `ParallelSum` gadget call, up to the chunk length, and FlpGeneric rounds the degree of wire polynomials -- determined by the number of times a gadget is called -- up to the next power of two).
+However, the relationship between VDAF parameters and proof length is complicated, involving two forms of rounding (the circuit pads the inputs to its last `ParallelSum` gadget call, up to the chunk length, and proof system rounds the degree of wire polynomials -- determined by the number of times a gadget is called -- up to the next power of two).
 Therefore, the optimal choice of `chunk_length` for a concrete measurement size will vary, and must be found through trial and error.
 Setting `chunk_length`